konflux-ci/docs/CONTRIBUTING.md

 ## Working with AsciiDoc

 The Konflux documentation is developed in AsciiDoc format.
 AsciiDoc is a plain text documentation syntax, also known as a mark-up language, for text files.
-AsciiDoc is rendered as HTML automatically by web browsers, so the files can be viewed as formatted text via the GitLab repository URL.
+Asciidoctor, the core processor for the AsciiDoc language, converts AsciiDoc files to HTML, so readers can view files as formatted text via the GitHub repository URL.

 ### Rendering individual pages